 At 11.47 a.m. local time, Ethiopian’s Group CEO, held a press conference at the airline’s head office in Addis Ababa and it was shown live on Facebook.

-At 1.46 p.m. local time 10 March, Ethiopian updated their social channels with an image of their CEO at the crash site and an accompanying post sharing his regret at the lack of survivors.
+At 1.46 p.m. local time 10 March, Ethiopian updated their social channels with an image of their CEO, Tewolde Gebremariam, at the crash site accompanied by a post sharing his regret at the lack of survivors.

-On 10 March, Ethiopian grounded their Boeing 737 MAX 8 aircraft and cancelled all advertising campaigns, promotions and events.
+That same day, 10 March, Ethiopian grounded their Boeing 737 MAX 8 aircraft and cancelled all advertising campaigns, promotions, and events.

 Follow up ‘Accident Bulletins’ subsequently released by the airline were shared on the Ethiopian Airlines global website, their social channels, Twitter and Facebook, and further distributed across localised Facebook pages around the world.